-The specialization that creates the intellectual is in fact part of the process of stupefaction that the ruling order imposes on those who are ruled.
-For the intellectual, knowltheir passions and desires their own can have.
+One of the most significant obstacles presently facing us in this area is pity for weakness and neurosis.
+There are individuals who know clearly what they desire in each potential loving encounter, people who can act and respond with a projectual clarity that only those who have made their passions and desires their own can have.
 But when these individuals act on their desires, if another who is less sure of themselves is unnerved or has their feelings hurt, they are expected to change their behavior to accommodate the weakness of this other person.
 Thus the strong-willed individual who has grasped the substance of free love and begun to live it often finds herself suppressed or ostracized by his own supposed comrades.
 If our aims are indeed liberation and the destruction of the logic of submission in all areas of life, then we cannot give in to this.
-The point is to transform ourselves into strong, daring, self-willed, passionate rebels - and, thus, also into strong, daring, selfwilled, passionate lovers - and this requires acting without guilt, regret or pity.
+The point is to transform ourselves into strong, daring, self-willed, passionate rebels - and, thus, also into strong, daring, self-willed, passionate lovers - and this requires acting without guilt, regret or pity.
 This self-transformation is an essential aspect of the revolutionary transformation of the world, and we cannot let it get side-tracked by a pity that degrades both the one who pities and the one who is pitied.
 Compassion - that feeling with another because one recognizes one's own condition in theirs - can be a beautiful and revolutionary feeling, but pity - which looks down at another's misery and offers charity and self-sacrifice, is worthless for creating a world of strong individuals who can live and love as they choose.